kkilobyte/ditch-cros/readme.md

 5. AltFw payload list works but does not display correctly on Intel Geminilake devices.
 Just press "1" on the `ctrl+l` (L) menu.
 6. Not available for EOL devices.
 7. UEFI-only / no BIOS/CSM.
-8. Lots of AMD Stoneyridge devices do not currently have functional AltFw.
+8. Lots of AMD Stoneyridge devices (such as `grunt-barla` do not currently have functional AltFw.
 9. Backlight is broken on AMD Cezanne devices.
 10. Menus such as the boot splash, EDK2 UEFI settings, EFI shell, or GRUB are stretched and look kinda weird.
 ## RW_Legacy
 EVERY AltFw issue (except AltFw issue #7) PLUS
-1. Broken suspend (at least on `snappy alan`).
+1. Broken suspend (at least on `snappy-alan`).
 2. BIOS-only / no UEFI.
 3. Everything before GPU drivers load, such as Windows Boot Loader, Ventoy, GRUB, or verbose boot only shows in a small 800x600 box in the top left portion of the screen, at least on `snappy alan`.
 4. Too minimal, only BIOS settings you get is basically changing boot loader order or selecting a boot device